SSWConsulting/SSW.Rules.Content/rules/do-you-know-that-people-misunderstand-sarcasm-in-email/rule.md

 <!--endintro-->

 Because there is no "tone of voice" in an email, sarcasm can easily be misinterpreted by the receiver.
-You can use a smiley face to soften it up a bit
+You can use a smiley face or emoji to soften it up a bit.

 ::: email-template
 |          |     |